Wotakoi: Love Is Hard for Otaku: Characters

-Hirotaka is Narumi Momose's otaku friend and boyfriend, who has been in love with her ever since childhood.
-Hirotaka is a gamer otaku who spends most of his free time gaming and unlike Narumi, he does not care if everyone knows that he is an otaku.
+Hirotaka is Narumi Momose's otaku boyfriend who has been in love with her ever since childhood.
+He is a gamer otaku who spends most of his free time gaming.
+Unlike Harumi, Hirotaka does not care if everyone knows that he is an otaku.
 He is also considered to be very attractive by the ladies, although he does not seem to care.